Prompt Caching

 You can send

 cache_control for any model.
-The Gateway handles the per provider caching logic internally, forwarding it to providers that read cache_control and stripping it for providers that cache prefixes on their own.
+The AI Gateway handles the per provider caching logic internally, forwarding it to providers that read cache_control and stripping it for providers that cache prefixes on their own.
 This means you can write one request and use it across providers without worrying about compatibility.How to Enable

 Add"cache_control": {"type": "ephemeral"} to any system prompt, user message content block, or tool definition: